 - Chaetospermum (synonym: Efibulobasidium, known from Vancouver, Canada)

 - Helvellosebacina, H. concrescens group (USA), H. helvelloides

-- Sebacina, S. incrustans, S. pseudocandida (S. candida), S. schweinitzii (S. pallida), S. sparassoidea
+- Sebacina, S. incrustans, S. candicans comb. prov., S. schweinitzii, S. sparassoidea

 - Tremelloscypha (T. gelatinosa in Florida; possibly Sebacina amesii in New York)

 - For Sebacinaceae, there were two genera known for the Chicago Region.
 Both genera were polyphyletic, containing multiple groups of species that are not directly related.
 Some of these fungi were lumped into one broad Sebacina genus.
 Tremellodendron is just one of the growth forms of Sebacina, as is Tremella reticulata that was moved to Sebacina recently.
 Some species were split out and others shuffled between various genera.
 See the papers listed below.
-Two of these new combinations appear to have nomenclatural problems.
 Some Tremellodendron species have not been moved to Sebacina and I don't know their status.

 - Hibbett, D. S., R. Bauer, M. Binder, A.J.
 Giachini, K. Hosaka, A. Justo, E. Larsson, K.H.
 Larsson, J.D.
 Lawrey, O. Miettinen, L. Nagy, R.H.
 Nilsson, M. Weiss, and R.G.
 Thorn.
 2014.
 Agaricomycetes.
 Pp. 373–429 In: Systematics and Evolution, Second Edition, The Mycota VII Part A. (D. J. McLaughlin and J. W. Spatafora, Eds.), Springer Verlag.
 [Chapter 14 and complete volume PDF at Hibbett Lab Publications.]